OlinDSA2025/olindsa2025.github.io/in_class/day02.md

 We're going to take a few classes to get a feel for the various algorithmic design patterns we will meet this semester.
 During class 1, we met the design pattern *divide and conquer*.
 Today, we'll be learning about greedy algorithms.

+Wikipedia has a concise definition of a greedy algorithm.

+> A greedy algorithm is any algorithm that follows the problem-solving heuristic of making the locally optimal choice at each stage.

+The question becomes, does the greedy strategy lead to a solution to the problem?
+In some cases it may lead to a solution, and in other cases it may lead to a less optimal solution.

+Here are some problems to get you thinking.

 > Suppose you have a budget of $$N$$ dollars to purchase flour and that flour can be purchased on day $$i$$ for $$x_i$$ dollars per pound.
 Determine the maximum pounds of flour you can purchase with your budget.
 Is your algorithm a greedy algorithm?

+> Suppose you are planning a road trip of $$N$$ miles.
+Your car can go $$M$$ miles on a full tank of gas.
+There are gas stations located at mile $$x_1, x_2, \ldots, x_k$$ along the route.
+Come up with a strategy for choosing which gas stations to fill your tank at such that you minimize the number of gas station stops.
+Is your strategy guaranteed to find the minimum number?
+Make an argument as to why or why not.

 > Determine a greedy algorithm for making change for $$N$$ cents using quarters, dimes, nickels, and pennies.
 Does your greedy algorithm use the fewest coins possible (make an intuitive argument, no proof necessary)?